-- 12.1.
-If, on receipt of the Report, the Faculty Committee recommends that the complaint should not be investigated further, the Registrar will promptly: - inform the member complained of in writing and the reasons provided in the Investigating Committee report. - offer the option to the member of publishing the finding, (only applicable if the complainant has put the complaint in the public domain). - inform the complainant of the outcome in writing, the reasons provided in the Initial Review Report and notify them whether the finding will be published. - notify the Board of the outcome and the Society at the next AGM. - 12.2.
-Where the Initial Report determines that some elements of the complaint do not merit further investigation, the complainant and the member should be informed of this in accordance with this part of the procedure.
-These elements of the complaint should not normally be considered further by an Investigating Committee. - 12.3.
-The Initial Review Report will be archived in the secure confidential area and all copies of material and correspondence (other than those in the area) will be directed to be destroyed by the Executive and Governance Officer.
-Access to that area will be restricted to the Registrar, the Executive and Governance Officer and the CEO. - 12.4.
+- 11.1.
+If, after reading the Initial Review Report, the Faculty Committee recommends that the complaint should not be investigated further, the Registrar will promptly: - 11.1.1. inform the member complained of in writing and the reasons provided in the Investigating Committee report; - 11.1.2. offer the option to the member of publishing the finding, (only applicable if the complainant has put the complaint in the public domain); - 11.1.3. inform the complainant of the outcome in writing, the reasons provided in the Initial Review Report and notify them whether the finding will be published; - 11.1.4. notify the Board of the outcome and the Society at the next Annual General Meeting (AGM). - 11.2.
+Where the Initial Review Report determines that some elements of the complaint do not merit further investigation, the complainant and the member or registered practitioner should be informed of this in accordance with this part of the procedure.
+These elements of the complaint should not normally be considered further by an Investigating Committee. - 11.3.
+The Initial Review Report will be archived in the secure confidential area and all copies of material and correspondence (other than those in the area) will be directed to be destroyed by the complaints team.
+Access to that area will be restricted to the complaints team, the Registrar, and the CEO. - 11.4.
 Where a complaint is determined not to merit further investigation by an Investigating Committee then the complaint is dismissed.
 It cannot be reopened at a future date without substantial new evidence that was not available at the time of the original allegation.

-13. Recommendation to proceed to full investigation
+12. Recommendation to proceed to full investigation